TampereJS/tamperejs-org/README.md

-# tamperejs-org
+# TampereJS org

-TampereJS organization.
 This repository defines and controls all the resources, processes, events etc. that the organization has.

 ## Mission